Liu Shan Bang

-Liu Shan Bang (刘善邦 (劉善邦, Liú Shànbāng)) (1800 – February 24, 1857) was a Chinese gold miner in Bau, Sarawak.
-He was best known as the leader of the 1857 Chinese Uprising against the White Rajah James Brooke.
+Liu Shan Bang (刘善邦 (劉善邦, Liú Shànbāng), 1800 – February 24, 1857) was a Chinese gold miner in Bau, Sarawak.
+He was best known as the leader of the 1857 Chinese miners' revolt against the White Rajah James Brooke.

 History

 A Hakka born in Lufeng, Guangdong of the Qing dynasty, around 1800, Liu left for Sambas, Borneo, at the age of 20.
 He is said to have worked at the Sam Tiau Kow (Santiaogou) gold mine there until mistreatment by the Dutch caused him to lead a group of miners to the Bau area of Sarawak (perhaps Pangkalan Tebang).
 He organised the 'Twelve Kongsi' company which operated the Mau San gold mine and made the mining town of Mau San (or Bau Lama) effectively self-governing.

 They unearthed gold deposits and turned Mau San into a prosperous and thriving gold town.
 Events allegedly took a wrong turn when The White Rajah, James Brooke, imposed high taxes on the gold mine business.